 Whether you’re an occasional runner or training for your next race, jogging around the neighborhood or hiking through Patagonia, recent advances in technology have transformed the way we exercise.
 Smartphones are now equipped with GPS software and fitness trackers.
 Built-in analytic systems allow us to generate progress reports with detailed insights.
-And a slew of integrated social media tools make sharing your athletic endeavours with friends easier than ever.
+And a slew of integrated social media tools make sharing your athletic endeavors with friends easier than ever.

 Today, the masterminds behind the growing line of running apps have gone one step further, answering the popular question: how do I find the best running trails near me?
 With databases as large as 150,000+ routes worldwide, these apps intelligently merge exercise with exploration, helping trailblazers find - and navigate - new running routes and trails.

 From which app is best for finding popular scenic routes to the one that’ll help you discover hidden backtrail gems, plus others with features like guided turn-by-turn voice navigation and gamified challenges - we’ve rounded up our favorite apps for finding running routes and trails so that you can have the ultimate running experience, without getting lost.